 A murderer always looks for ways to foil the detective, but with The A.B.C.
 Murders, Agatha Christie goes a step ahead.
 As a mysterious person begins to challenge Poirot, all hell breaks loose as the police, the Scotland Yard and Poirot are caught in this fantastic chase for a faceless maniac.
 They try to solve a series of murders with the single clue, that is, the names of the victims are in alphabetical order.
 Our heroes must find the murderer before he kills again!

-The book is outstanding, with an overconfident murderer who seems to look at his crime as one looks at their art, or a puzzle only they’re sure of decoding.
+This books is neither the best nor the worst, but unique.
+Most of the best Agatha Christie books have a murder at their center to solve, however here we have an overconfident murderer who seems to look at his crime as one looks at their art, or a puzzle only they’re sure of decoding.
 What happens next is for you to read.
 Let me assure you that our beloved detective will not be easily tricked and you will not be able to easily put this book down!

 17. Murder in Mesopotamia by Agatha Christie (1936)